scalar-labs/helm-charts/docs/configure-custom-values-scalardb-cluster.md

 ### Database configurations

 You must set `scalardbCluster.scalardbClusterNodeProperties`.
 Please set `scalardb-cluster-node.properties` to this parameter.
-For more details on the configurations of ScalarDB Cluster, see [Configurations](https://github.com/scalar-labs/scalardb-cluster/blob/main/docs/index.md#configurations).
+For more details on the configurations of ScalarDB Cluster, see [ScalarDB Cluster Configurations](https://github.com/scalar-labs/scalardb-cluster/blob/main/docs/scalardb-cluster-configurations.md).

 ```yaml
 scalardbCluster: